Do you have problems with your Oppo Pad?

 Fix Apps not downloading from the Play Store on Oppo Pad

-It is a common problem not only in Oppo Pad but also in other Android Tablets.
+It is a common problem not only in Oppo Pad but also in other Android Smartphones.
 You can fix this issue by-

 Turn on Airplane mode and then turn it off.
-Then, as your tablet reconnects the network, it often fixes the issue.
+Then, as your phone reconnects the network, it often fixes the issue.

-Restart your tablet and then try to download the apps again.
+Restart your phone and then try to download the apps again.
 It is a proven solution and works most of the time.

 Clear Play Store Cache